THE POTENTIAL OF ENERGY EFFICIENCY

 JCI’s building efficiency business focuses on commercial structures in a comprehensive manner.
 Products and services include design, production, marketing instillation and technical services.
 They also provide residential air and heat systems.
 Net sales from this segment accounted for 44% of JCI’s income in 2009, and that percentage has been steadily growing

 Johnson Controls has also taken a leadership role in promoting energy efficiency.
 In June of 2010, corporate leaders met in Wisconsin at a retreat hosted by Johnson Controls to discuss energy efficiency indicators.
 Industry leaders were polled at this conference and when asked about why they were investing in energy efficiency technologies, “97 percent of all respondents pointed to cost savings as the most important driver for the investments.”
 This poll comes after Johnson Control (JCI) announced the results of another survey in April 22 wherein despite uncertainty in the economy, “Sixty-five percent of the respondents said they are paying more attention to energy efficiency this year than last year, and 85 percent say energy efficiency is a priority for new construction and retrofit projects.”

-Almost half of the 35 companies recommended in the Paradigm Portfolio in the financial newsletter are involved in energy efficiency.
+Almost half of the +/- 40 companies recommended in the Paradigm Portfolio listed on the Roen Financial Report website are involved in energy efficiency.
 As fuel prices continue to rise, these efforts will only increase in importance, adding to the business opportunities these companies are already engaged in.

 Individuals involved with the Roen Financial Report and Swiftwood Press LLC do not own or control shares of any companies mentioned in this article.